joemdjossou/hymnes_sda_fr/README.md

 ### Favorites Sync

 - **Offline-First**: Favorites are stored locally for instant access
+- **Optional Authentication**: Use the app without signing in - all features work offline
 - **Cloud Backup**: Automatic sync with Firebase Firestore when authenticated
 - **Smart Sync**: Only syncs when user adds/removes favorites or logs in
 - **Cross-Device**: Access your favorites on any device when signed in